 Two days later, Matthew and I took our new skis out for a test drive to Ullevålseter, a distant hikers’ café housed in a cute log cabin.
 At first, all seemed just ducky.
 Our skis gave us enough traction to help us push off, and not so much glide that our feet shot out from under us.
 I heaved a huge sigh of relief that I no longer stuck to the snow like glue, or zipped across it like a greased hockey puck.

 However, I celebrated too soon.
 We came to the first enormous hill, and I began doing the typical skier’s shuffle to hike upwards … but kept sliding backwards.
 So I switched to duck-footing it.
-Turns out, the skis were still too long, and I ended up with sore hips from the effort of turning my legs out far enough that my skis didn’t crisscross and tangle in back.
+Turns out, the skis were still too long, and I ended up with sore hips from the effort of turning my legs out far enough to get a purchase on the ground, but yet keep my feet spread wide enough that my skis didn’t crisscross and tangle in back.

 In an effort to distract myself from the pain and catch my breath, I stopped frequently to take photos.
 The ruse also helped save my pride a bit, as the 80-year-old Norwegians beating me up the hill thought I was stopping only to admire the scenery.
 And what a sight it was: The pine trees looked like Christmas displays, their branches bent beneath their load of snow.
 Three-foot-long icicles dangled from rock outcroppings.
 And every now and then, the treeline parted in spots, providing intermittent views across the Nordmarka forest and down into the fjord.